hehedaozuiteng/Chinese-Story-Generation/README.md

 ## 2. Baseline Model

 1. **Download:** The checkpoints of baseline model and example data can be downloaded from [THUCloud](https://cloud.tsinghua.edu.cn/d/576f340a43964a23b1a5/) or [Hugging Face Model Card](https://huggingface.co/thu-coai).
-The training and generation scripts are under the directory `LOT-LongLM\longlm`.
+The training and generation scripts are under the directory `./LOT-LongLM/longlm`.

 2. **Model Loading:**